browser-use/awesome-prompts/README.md

 4. Description summary (1–2 sentences max)
 5. Direct link to the listing and any virtual tour

-Output the results in a clean, sortable table.
+Output the results in a proper report format of each property.
 Prioritize properties with recent listings, discounts, or high photo counts.

 ```